#AtlanticDebrief - What's in store for the transatlantic relationship in 2024? | A Debrief from Liana Fix

 In the first episode of the re-launched #AtlanticDebrief series, acting director Jörn Fleck speaks to Liana Fix, programme director for international affairs at Körber-Stiftung, and Europe Center senior fellow Damir Marusic about Körber-Stiftung’s Policy Game and report Europe home alone.

-How do European policymakers see the potentially of a transatlantic divide?
+How do European policymakers view any potential transatlantic divide?
 Can Europe do anything now to increase their ability to act?
 This Körber Policy Game brought together a group of participants from France, Germany, Poland and the United Kingdom to game out policy options for Europe in case of a shift in US domestic and foreign policy and a breakdown of the transatlantic relationship.

 You can watch #AtlanticDebrief on YouTube and as a podcast.